LoyolaChicagoBooks/introcs-csharp/rst/cmdline.rst

 csharp
   is the interactive C# statement testing program.

-Other useful commands with different names for Windows and Mac, listed by generic function, with general Windows syntax first and Mac second, and then often examples in the same order:
+Other useful commands, with different names for Windows and Mac, are listed next by generic function, with general Windows syntax first and Mac second, and then often examples in the same order:

 .. index:: command line; display text file type on Windows command line cat on Mac command line

 Display the contents of a text file in the command window.
-Unix/Mac name origin:  a more complicated use of cat is to con\ **cat**\ enate files.
+The Unix/Mac name origin:  a more complicated use of cat is to con\ **cat**\ enate files.